GoogleChrome/web.dev/src/site/content/en/blog/streams/index.md

 types of underlying source:

 - **Push sources** constantly push data at you when you have accessed them, and it is up to you to start, pause, or cancel access to the stream.
-Examples include live video streams, Server-Sent Events, or WebSockets.
+Examples include live video streams, server-sent events, or WebSockets.
 - **Pull sources** require you to explicitly request data from them once connected to.
 Examples include HTTP operations via `fetch()` or `XMLHttpRequest` calls.